beemorris/beemorris.github.io/_pages/employment.md

 {% include base_path %}

-I am currently a full time Ph.D. student and Associate Instructor at Indiana University.
+I am currently a full time Ph.D. student and Research Assistant at Indiana University.

-I have previously been a Graduate Assistant at Indiana University via [The LINGUIST List](https://linguistlist.org/people/becca/).
+I have previously been an Associate Instructur at IU and a Graduate Assistant at Indiana University via [The LINGUIST List](https://linguistlist.org/people/becca/).